 --Attending concerts offers students opportunities to reflect on how their learning in music courses relates to the "real" world of music-making.
 Students are encouraged to pay attention to factors such as:

-You must submit evidence of your attendance to Dr. Schwarze WITHIN FIVE DAYS of the concert.
+You must submit evidence of your attendance to Dr. Schwarze within one week of the concert.
 Evidence consists of a copy of the program or ticket with your signature.
 If necessary, you may be asked to have a faculty member verify that you attended.
 You must be in the audience, not backstage, to receive credit for attendance.
+You can not receive credit for concerts in which you have performed, regardless of the time commitment.
 Concert attendance records are kept by Dr. Schwarze.
 She can help answer questions you may have about your attendance standing.

 You may submit a written reflection of about one page (typed, single space) per concert for up to four concerts not on the approved list.
 Music faculty will be interested in knowing what you noticed at this concert that relates to your lessons, ensembles, and courses in music.
 Include a discussion of some of the features outlined in the bullet points above.
 Please e-mail your reflection as a Word attachment to Dr. Schwarze, who will circulate it among music faculty for their approval.